-The following subsections discuss the code in the server. java file piece by piece.
-For a complete source listing of server. java, see page 83.
+The following subsections discuss the code in the server.java file piece by piece.
+For a complete source listing of server.java, "Complete Source Code for server.java".

 Initialize the ORB

 Before a server can make its objects available to the rest of an enterprise application, it must initialize the ORB: